Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

-Our accident attorneys handle cases in communities all across South Carolina.
+Our drowsy driving accident attorneys handle cases in communities all across South Carolina.
 If a drowsy driver has caused you to be involved in a vehicle accident in Columbia, Spartanburg, Myrtle Beach, Sumter, Charleston, Greenville or elsewhere in the Palmetto State, contact our lawyers today for a free, confidential claim review.
 There are time limits you need to be aware of and we can help walk you through the process.
 Don’t delay.
-Call (803) 454-1200 to put 80 years of experience to work on your case, around the clock.
+Call the Louthian Law Firm at (803) 454-1200, to put 80 years of experience to work on your case, around the clock.

 Fatigued driving can refer to a driver who is nodding off at the wheel or who has completely fallen asleep while driving.
 A tired driver can even experience a micro sleep in which part of the brain is awake and part is asleep.
 Anytime someone is paying less than complete attention to the roadway because he or she is tired or drowsy, that driver is driving while fatigued.